viperleed/viperleed/doc/content/sections/error_calculation.rst

 Once a best-fit structure has been determined, it is useful to see how strongly small changes to specific parameters affect the |R factor|.
-In the error calculation, displacements (given by the :ref:`DISPLACEMENTS file<DISPLACEMENTS>`) are applied to one parameter at a time, and the |R factor| is output for each step of the variation range.
+In the error calculation, displacements (given by the :ref:`DISPLACEMENTS` file) are applied to one parameter at a time, and the |R factor| is output for each step of the variation range.
 If multiple parameters are linked (e.g., by symmetry), these parameters are treated as one, and varied together.

-To run the error calculation, set :ref:`RUN<run>` as ``RUN = 5`` in the :ref:`PARAMETERS<PARAMETERS>` file.
+To run the error calculation, set :ref:`RUN` as ``RUN = 5`` in the :ref:`PARAMETERS` file.
 It is recommended to first run a reference calculation in the same run (e.g. ``RUN = 1 5``), as the error curves may not be centered otherwise.

-Required input files are the same as for running delta calculations and a search, i.e., the structural input files, :ref:`experimental beams<EXPBEAMS>`, a set of :ref:`Tensors<Tensorszip>` from a reference calculation, and a :ref:`DISPLACEMENTS file<DISPLACEMENTS>` defining what parameters should be varied.
-Note that defining multiple search sections in the :ref:`DISPLACEMENTS file<DISPLACEMENTS>`, as is possible for the search, is not allowed here: Instead, only the first search section of the :ref:`DISPLACEMENTS file<DISPLACEMENTS>` will be read (or the last, if the error calculation is run following a search).
-Defining geometrical, vibrational and occupation variations all in the same :ref:`DISPLACEMENTS file<DISPLACEMENTS>` is allowed, but the different variations will be split up, so the result is the same as executing multiple error calculations.
+Required input files are the same as for running delta calculations and a search, i.e., the structural input files, :ref:`experimental beams<EXPBEAMS>`, a set of :ref:`Tensors<Tensorszip>` from a reference calculation, and a :ref:`DISPLACEMENTS` file defining what parameters should be varied.
+Note that defining multiple search sections in the :ref:`DISPLACEMENTS` file, as is possible for the search, is not allowed here: Instead, only the first search section of the :ref:`DISPLACEMENTS` file will be read (or the last, if the error calculation is run following a search).
+Defining geometrical, vibrational and occupation variations all in the same :ref:`DISPLACEMENTS` file is allowed, but the different variations will be split up, so the result is the same as executing multiple error calculations.
 This means, you cannot have error calculations for multiple geometrical displacement directions (e.g., :math:`x` *and* :math:`z`) at the same time since this would require multiple consecutive search sections in the DISPLACEMENTS file.

 The error calculation does *not* require a set of :ref:`Delta files<Deltaszip>`, since the normal delta calculation routines